Panasonic Lumix DMC-G6

 Panasonic Lumix DMC-G6 is a Micro Four Thirds system camera made by Panasonic Lumix.
 The model was announced in April 2013.
 The highest-resolution pictures it can record is 16.05 megapixels and the sensor is a Live MOS The camera is not a direct replacement of the Panasonic Lumix DMC-G5, but set in between the G5 and the Panasonic Lumix DMC-GH3.

-The body only dimension of Lumix G6 is relatively same with the smallest and lightest model of DSLR with an APS-C sensor Canon EOS 100D, but certainly Lumix G6 has smaller lenses.
+The body-only dimension of the Lumix G6 is relatively the same with the smallest and lightest model of DSLR with an APS-C sensor Canon EOS 100D, but the Lumix G6 has smaller lenses.
 Lumix G6 has also built-in Panorama mode, focus-peaking for video as videocam, interval shooting, time lapse movies, while Canon EOS 100D has not.